-If an object is in the path of the sunroof while it is closing, the anti-pinch feature will detect the object and stop the sunroof.
-The sunroof will then return to the full-open or vent position.
+If an object is in the path of the sunroof while it is closing, the anti-pinch feature will detect the object and stop the sunroof from closing at the point of the obstruction.
+The sunroof and sunshade will then return to the open or vent position.
+To close the sunroof once the obstruction has been removed, refer to "Express-Open/Express-Close" earlier in this section.